Oracle president says sales of ‘engineered systems’ on the rise

 The emphasis in executive keynote talks has been on the massive growth of big data - information coming in from web, social media, sensors and other sources - and the need for adequate analytical tools to extract useful meaning and insight from the data flood.

-He said the acquisition of Aepona lets Intel help organisations develop better applications.
+In the briefing, he said the acquisition of Aepona lets Intel help organisations develop better applications.
 Aepona has software that enables developers more easily connect into networks, to produce services that network providers and other companies can offer to customers.

 “The idea behind it is you are going to generate value within your enterprise.
 The value with Aepona is to meld the outside world” with an enterprise, he said.